Treasury risk – introduction

 The nature of the Group's operations creates an ongoing demand for fuel and therefore the Group is exposed to movements in market fuel prices.
 The Group enters into commodity derivative instruments to hedge such exposure where it makes commercial and economic sense to do so.

-In Q1 2015 the Group entered into four commodity derivative instruments to hedge a portion of the UK, Polish and French fuel requirements for 2015 and 2016.
-At 31 December 2015 two of these commodity derivative instruments had matured and two remain outstanding, hedging c.59% of the Group's 2016 anticipated variable fuel cost.
-There were no commodity instruments outstanding at 31 December 2014.
+In 2015 the Group entered into four commodity derivative instruments to hedge a portion of the UK, Polish and French fuel requirements for 2015 and 2016.
+At 31 December 2016 these commodity derivative instruments had matured, and the Group has not entered into any further commodity derivative instruments.

 Counterparty credit risk